 Facilities and equipment is one of 12 elements of high-quality CTE, defined in ACTE’s comprehensive, research-based Quality CTE Program of Study Framework.
+This element addresses the alignment, appropriateness and safety of the physical/material components of the program of study, including laboratories, classrooms, computers, industry-specific equipment, and tools and supplies that support learning.
 The following reports, articles, guides and toolkits can help you develop and maintain high-quality CTE facilities and equipment and support student safety.

 Facilities, Equipment and Tools